-KiCad, PCBWeb Designer, and DesignSpark PCB are some of the free layout tools that are available.
-I've chosen to use Eagle and I pay a monthly subscription of \$15 for a commercial license.
-If you don't need a commercial license, you can download the freeware version of Eagle software.
-Sparkfun has excellent tutorials for Eagle schematic and layout.
+I've chosen to use Eagle but KiCad and other layout tools are available.
+If you want to learn Eagle, download the freeware version of Eagle software and then go thru the Sparkfun tutorials for Eagle schematic and layout.
 Also look at the Adafruit tutorial on creating parts in Eagle because you'll need to make a package and symbol for your connector.
-After you get your layout fabricated, you'll need to change the Matrix_Decoder software to work with the new I/O pin-out.
+After you get your layout fabricated, you'll need to change the Matrix\Decoder software to work with the new I/O pin-out.